threefoldtech/info_grid/src/documentation/system_administrators/advanced/ai_ml_workloads/cpu_and_llama.md

 ## Introduction

 We present a simple guide on how to deploy large language models on the grid using CPU.
-For this guide, we will be deploying Llama on a full VM using the OpenWebUI bundled with Ollama support.
+For this guide, we will be deploying Llama on a full VM using OpenWebUI bundled with Ollama support.

 Llama is a large language model trained by Meta AI.
 It is an open-source model, meaning that it is free to use and customize for various applications.
 This LLM is designed to be a more conversational AI allowing users to engage in natural-sounding conversations.
 Llama is trained on a massive dataset of text from the internet and can generate responses to a wide range of topics and questions.